-- 7.1 The board of an institution shall be of sufficient size and expertise to oversee adequately the operations of the institution.
+- 7.1 The board of a credit institution shall be of sufficient size and expertise to oversee adequately the operations of the credit institution.
 The board shall have a minimum of seven directors.
-The board of a High Impact designated institution shall consider whether a larger board is appropriate and shall record such considerations in writing.
+The board of a High Impact designated credit institution shall consider whether a larger board is appropriate and shall record such considerations in writing.
 In particular, the board should comprise sufficient representation by executive directors to ensure that it is not dominated by one individual executive. - 7.2 The board shall have a majority of independent non-executive directors (this may include the Chairman).
-However in the case of institutions that are subsidiaries of groups the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary institution shall have at least three independent non-executive directors or such greater number as is required by the Central Bank.
-Group directors shall act critically and independently so as to exercise objective and independent judgement. - 7.8 The number of directorships held by directors of institutions shall be limited.
-The Central Bank requires that the number of directorships of institutions held by a director shall not exceed three where one of the directorships held is in a High
+However in the case of credit institutions that are subsidiaries of groups the majority of the board may also be composed of group directors or a combination of group directors and independent non-executive directors, provided that in all cases the subsidiary credit institution shall have at least three independent non-executive directors or such greater number as is required by the Central Bank.
+Group directors shall act critically and independently so as to exercise objective and independent judgement. - 7.8 The number of directorships held by directors of credit institutions shall be limited.

-Impact designated institution and this shall include directorships of credit institutions and insurance undertakings and reinsurance undertakings authorised outside of the State.
+The Central Bank requires that the number of financial directorships (i.e. directorships of credit institutions and insurance undertakings) held by a director of a credit institution shall not exceed three where one of the directorships held is in a High Impact designated financial institution and this shall include directorships of financial institutions authorised outside of the State.
 This restriction does not apply to multiple directorships within the same group.

-7.9 Where directorships are held outside of institutions, (i.e. "non-financial directorships") the Central Bank considers that an individual holding more than five such directorships creates a rebuttable presumption that the director has insufficient time available to fulfil his or her role and functions as a director of an institution.
+7.9 Where non-financial directorships are held (i.e. directorships outside of credit institutions and insurance undertakings), the Central Bank considers that an individual holding more than five such directorships creates a rebuttable presumption that the director has insufficient time available to fulfil his or her role and functions as a director of a credit institution.
 This restriction does not apply to other directorships held within the group.
 However, the nature of the directorships and the time commitments required are also factors, hence five or fewer non-financial directorships may also indicate a possible constraint on the ability of a director to comply.
-Where it is proposed that a director of an institution hold more than five non-financial directorships, the institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Central Bank.
-The institution shall also provide the Central Bank with a detailed rationale together with supporting documentation as to why it considers the number of directorships does not constitute an inordinate constraint on their time.
+Where it is proposed that a director of a credit institution hold more than five non-financial directorships, the credit institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Central Bank.
+The credit institution shall also provide the Central Bank with a detailed rationale together with supporting documentation as to why it considers the number of directorships does not constitute an inordinate constraint on their time.
 Factors that shall be covered in such a submission include the degree to which the directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group